nelsonjchen/gargantuan-takeout-rocket/README.md

 If you need some help or questions or whatever, feel free to hit me up over [Twitter][twitter] or make an issue.

+Let me know if the guide works for you as well!

 ### Setup Azure

 This is something that you'll only have to do once.